...Loading

 5

-Make sure to always pick the best ideas
+Make sure to select the best ideas

 ideas projects qualification prioritization